-You can make this entire set in under and hour and customize it for each of your kids.
+You can make this entire robot reading log set in under an hour.
+Customize it for each of your kids with favorite colors and the robot style they like most.
 Little readers will love the robot bookmark!

 - Robot Reading Kit Cricut Design Space project Designed by Jen Goode